 Arthritis can occur in response to an autoimmune disease or long-term overuse, but supportive lift harnesses can be helpful in both cases.
 Medications can sometimes reduce a dog’s pain and improve mobility slightly, but arthritis can often be progressive, getting worse over time.

 We have an entire guide detailing various dog arthritis management strategies you might want to consider perusing if your pooch is suffering from arthritis.

 Some surgeries can leave dogs with mobility issues while they heal.
-A lift harness can not only help these dogs get around better, but it can also help prevent them from straining their muscles or popping their stitches.
+A lift harness can not only help your dog get around better after an operation, but it can also help prevent her from straining muscles or popping stitches.

 Dogs who reach advanced ages often suffer from reduced mobility, and they may require the help a lift harness provides.
 Of course, older dogs are also more likely to have one of the ailments described above.